Text and photos by Dady Chery

 The abdomen and wings would be last.
 The wings started small and somewhat crumpled, but slowly they smoothed out into a pair of clear, turquoise-veined leaves.
 Would he fly soon?

 The thought had barely passed my head when another, more mature, black-veined cicada buzzed in a nearby patch of grass, as if to practice his flight muscles.
 I offered him a twig.
-The speed with which he accepted this surprised me.
+The speed with which he accepted it surprised me.

 “What took you so long?
 Yes, just the thing.” he might have said.